bat-amgalan09/605final/README.md

 It is also recommended to download the final.zip file in order to run on own directory.

+When using github repository.
 Clone the Repository and Navigate

 ```
 git clone https://github.com/bat-amgalan09/605final.git